 The proper diet is nourishing and well balanced based on natural foods.
 It keeps the body light and supple and the mind calm, given a high disease resistance.

 Positive thinking and meditation help you remove negative thoughts, and still, the mind ultimately transcends all thoughts.

 An exquisite methodology exists within the yoga tradition designed to reveal every living thing’s interconnectedness.

 Meditation is defined more specifically as a state of pure consciousness, the practice of the yoga path.
-When we concentrate, we direct our mind toward what appears to be an object apart from ourselves.
+When we concentrate, we direct our minds toward what appears to be an object apart from ourselves.

 The Benefits of Meditation

 Profound physiological and psychological changes take place when we meditate, causing an actual shift in the brain.